oh-jinwoo94/gkm-align/README.md

 </pre>

-The 'run_gkmalign.sh' script contains three parts.
+The 'run_gkmalign.sh' script has three main parts.

 **1)** Setting up gkm-align input file (specifying gkm-SVM genomic masker models to be used) and output directory.
 <pre>